 What is Sheet Metal Bending?

 Sheet metal bending involves applying force to a sheet of metal, bending it at a specific angle without breaking.
-Essentially, it transforms a flat sheet into a part with a desired bend, similar to folding paper but with precision.
+Essentially, it transforms a flat sheet into a part with a desired sheet metal bend, similar to folding paper but with precision.
 The material goes through plastic deformation, allowing it to change shape.

 Sheet metal bending is commonly used on materials that are between 0.5mm and 6mm thick.
 However, this can depend on the type of material.
 Mild steel, stainless steel, and aluminum are often used, and each of them reacts differently when force is applied.